Philanthropies flow funds to climate technologies

 “We’ve looked at thousands of early-stage companies over the past five years, and there’s no shortage of amazing, dedicated innovators with deep technical knowledge and the courage to pursue their dreams,” said Kearney.
 “But very few are appropriate for traditional venture capital.”

 Just a decade ago, venture capitalists were a lot more eager to invest in technologies to fight climate change.
-In 2007, Silicon Valley billionaire John Doerr famously wept during a TED talk in which he described discussing climate change with his teenage daughter.
+In 2007, Silicon Valley billionaire John Doerr famously wept during a TED talk in which he described discussing climate change with his teenaged daughter.
 That was the same year that Al Gore’s documentary, “An Inconvenient Truth,” won an Oscar.
 Gore later became a senior partner at Doerr’s firm, Kleiner Perkins Caufield & Byers, helping to launch a $500 million “Green Growth Fund” aimed not only at making its investors money but to “help speed mass-market adoption of solutions to the world’s climate crisis.”

 By 2010, U.S. venture capital investments in “clean tech” had reached nearly $4 billion.
 Yet that spectacular bubble burst in the wake of the U.S. financial crisis.

 Prime and a few related ventures offer new hope for tough tech firms that have since had to scrounge for investments.
 U.S. philanthropic donations to mitigate climate change nearly doubled over the past five years, from $900 to at least $1.6 billion in 2019, according to research by ClimateWorks Foundation.
 A small but increasing share of that money is flowing to embryonic firms such as Via Separations.
 Over the same time, a few relatively new and much larger, for-profit investment groups with a philanthropic tilt are adding to the pool of “patient” money for climate-friendly tech.

 Since 2014, Clean Energy Trust in Chicago has invested $5.6 million in philanthropic funds into 34 clean tech start-ups.
 Rather than return profits to philanthropies and other donors, the fund pours that money into the next crop of companies.

 “We’re typically the first to invest after a company steps out from the university,” said CEO Erik Birkerts.
 A “moonshot” among its investments, he added, is Wright Electric, which is developing technology to electrify aircraft and cut emissions from passenger planes over the next 20 years.

-Note: An earlier version of this story included a photo caption that incorrectly stated the paper mill was located in Massachusetts.
-It is in Chile.